skip to content

 Mobile phones

 South Australian law now permits the use of mobile phone detection cameras across the State.
-For more information, visit thinkroadsafety.sa.gov.au.
+For more information, including the locations of the 5 cameras currently in use, visit thinkroadsafety.sa.gov.au.

 Under rule 300 of the Australian Road Rules, it is an offence to use a mobile phone when driving, other than when parked.
 This means that a driver is not permitted to use a mobile phone even when stationary at traffic lights.

-• holding a phone, whether or not engaged in a phone call (unless the driver is handing the phone to a passenger in the vehicle), or
+• holding a phone, whether or not engaged in a phone call (unless the driver is handing the phone to a passenger in the vehicle)

-• entering or placing, other than by voice, anything into the phone (for example, text messaging), or
+• entering or placing, other than by voice, anything into the phone (for example, text messaging)

-• sending or looking at anything in the phone, or
+• sending or looking at anything in the phone

 • operating any other function of the phone.